susesamu/ob-team-charts/docs/example-monitoring-rebase.md

 ## Chart the game plan

+> Excuse the silly dad-joke pun.

 This part of the process is helpful to ensure we're thinking from the process top down.
 We already will know all the chart versions and hashes we need to get the process started.
 However, the new images - of which we'll need to mirror - will be revealed when we first prepare components.

 ### Outline
-1. Find the upstream target hash first,
+1. Find the new version's commit hash targets,
 2. Find the sub-charts version constraints,
 3. Resolve the newest version of each sub-chart and note the hash